 The grant date fair value of the RSU equaled the fair market value of the corresponding shares at the grant date.
 The fair value of these equity-settled awards is recognized as compensation expense with a corresponding increase in equity.
 The total amount expensed was recognized over the vesting period, which is the period over which all the specified vesting conditions should be satisfied.

 Number of RSU's

-2,620,361
+As at December 31, 2020 2,620,361

--
+Issued -

-2,620,361
+As at December 31, 2021 and June 30, 2022 2,620,361